Join us for an exclusive tour of Malverleys Gardens, near Newbury, Hants

 Buy your membership here or contact the office to arrange a gift membership.

 Support the Friends of Jerusalem Botanical Gardens by attending our talks and garden visits.

 We’d love to share our discoveries with more people who enjoy plants and gardens.

-Once a year, usually in March or early April, a group of volunteers goes to Jerusalem and works for a week to 10 days to support the small permanent gardening team.
-It's hard work and a lot of fun.
-In 2020, we are planning a trip from 22 March-3 April (12 nights), staying in a centrally-placed hostel with shared accommodations.
+Every other year, usually in March or early April, a group of volunteers goes to Jerusalem and works for a week to 10 days to support the small permanent gardening team.
+We stay in a centrally-placed hostel with shared accommodation.
+The volunteering work is tough and a lot of fun.
+Due to the Covid-19 pandemic we have had to postpone the working holidays until we know it's safe for everyone to travel again.
 Please contact us for more information.

-If you can't spare that much time, there are one and two day volunteering opportunities as well.
+If you can't spare that much time, there may be other volunteering opportunities available.

 Email or phone us to find out more.

 “The love of gardening is a seed once sown that never dies”